 Commonwealth Secretariats and their respective Agencies, authorities and business partners are required to protect applications, information assets, IT Resources and infrastructure against improper or unauthorized access which could result in compromise of confidentiality, integrity and availability of data and IT Resources.

 This policy is organized into the following key sections which map directly to the ISO 27001/27002 Access Control Domain security objectives:

 - Business Requirements for Access Control

 - User Responsibilities

 It is the responsibility of Agency Heads to have the appropriate combination of controls (administrative, technical, physical) in effect that provide reasonable assurance that security objectives are addressed.
 While an Agency Head may delegate this responsibility, the Agency Head remains accountable.
 Secretariats and their respective Agencies must achieve compliance with the overall information security goals of the Commonwealth, including compliance with laws, regulations, policies and standards to which their technology resources and data, including but not limited to personal information, are subject.

 All Secretariats and their respective Agencies and entities governed by the overarching Enterprise Information Security Policy must adhere to requirements of this supporting policy as described below.

-- Any entity that uses ITD-controlled resources to access the Commonwealth's wide area network (MAGNet);
+- Any entity that uses EOTSS-controlled resources to access the Commonwealth's wide area network (MAGNet);

 - Executive Department Secretariats and their respective Agencies, in addition to any agency or third party that connects to the Commonwealth’s wide area network (MAGNet), must comply with this policy;